ocadotechnology/bbq/SETUP.md

 ### Local environment setup

 Note: App Engine SDK has useful feature which allows to run App Engine application on your local computer.
-Unfortunately, in BBQ application apart of AppEngine, BigQuery is used, which cannot be emulated on local.
+Unfortunatelly, it does not provide any emulator for BigQuery so it is not possible to have BigQuery locally.
-That's why there is a need to have GCP project with enabled BigQuery.
+Therefore, in order to have application working locally we need to have GCP project with BigQuery enabled.
+All backups that was invoked on local application will end up in this project.

 #### Steps